 By introducing this tool to students and incorporating solar cooking into the curriculum, students embrace and explore not only STEM but other disciplines as well—social science, geography, political science, language arts, art, and more.
 Solar cookers lend themselves perfectly to lessons that are inquiry based, project based, and interdisciplinary.
 Students are motivated by the personal and real-world implications of solar cooking, and they love the fact that, with creativity and understanding of fundamental physical science concepts, they can design and engineer an oven capable of cooking a meal with sunlight.

 Through innovative, hands-on lessons, Solar Education Project (SEP) helps students develop skills in STEM and other disciplines as well.
 Global acceptance of solar cooking begins at home.
 Cooking for ourselves and others shows that solar cooking is fun, safe, and a means to make delicious foods everywhere!
 SEP works to share this technology wherever the sun shines—from Skyping with classrooms across the United States to on-site work in Haiti and Pakistan to programs they support in Kenya.

-Join this edWebinar to learn how to incorporate a global perspective to a multitude of interdisciplinary subjects and approaches, learn about options for bringing Jennifer and Mary, “The Solar Sisters,” to your campus this year, and access a wealth of resources that let you bring solar cooking to your classroom with lesson plans, experiments, and more!
+View this edWebinar to learn how to incorporate a global perspective to a multitude of interdisciplinary subjects and approaches, learn about options for bringing Jennifer and Mary, “The Solar Sisters,” to your campus this year, and access a wealth of resources that let you bring solar cooking to your classroom with lesson plans, experiments, and more!

 This edWebinar will be of interest to teachers, librarians, and school leaders of the elementary through high school levels.
-There will be time for questions at the end of the presentation.

 About the Presenters